mdrxy/album-wiz/README.md

     Enter values for `DISCOGS_TOKEN`, `SPOTIFY_CLIENT_ID`, `SPOTIFY_CLIENT_SECRET`.

     - Get a Discogs token by making a Discogs account and then [generating a personal access token](discogs.com/settings/developers).
     - Get Spotify Client ID and secrets by making an app in their [developer dashboard](https://developer.spotify.com/).

-3. Build and start the containers:
+3. Build and start the app:

     ```bash
     docker compose up -d --build
     ```

     Note: if you omit `-d`, the app will still launch and logs will be output to your terminal.
-However, upon pressing `CTRL-C`, the containers will stop.
-The `-d` flag detaches the containers and runs them in the background.
+Upon pressing `CTRL-C`, the app will stop.
+The `-d` flag is used to run the app in the background.

     Omit `--build` if there are no container changes needing to be made (e.g. you only changed `backend` or `frontend` code).